MixedRealityLab/tas-symposium/submit/index.md

 **Papers.** Accepted papers will be invited to present their paper as a talk in a paper session at the conference.

 **Posters.** Accepted posters will be on display during the symposium, and presenters will have the opportunity to discuss their work with attendees during designated poster sessions.
+An [optional poster template]({{"/assets/pptx/UKRI-TAS-Hub-Research-Poster-Template.pptx" | relative_url}}) is available (authors are free to design their own poster).

 The specific details of the presentation will be provided closer to the conference.